facrespo/BivariateDiscreteContinueEM/README.md

 The emoneProbitf.py is the function to univariate Probit calculated with EM algorithm with multivariate X predictor.

-The embiprobitf.py is the function to bivariate Probir calculated with EM algorithm with multivariate X predictor.
+The embiprobitcontinue.py is the function to estimate the bivariate discrete and continue outputs calculated with EM algorithm with multivariate X predictor.

 The classicmodel.py is the function to Linear Clasiccal Model with multivariate X predictor.

-The sample_green.py is one ejecution using the file ejemplo_greenvf.csv, the result is show in screen.
+The cargar_archivo_sim_discont_02.py is one ejecution using the files generate for generar_aleatorios2.R (This file use R), the result is write in resultado_cont_dist_02.txt.
 The constant is agregated in X with function X = sm.add_constant(X, prepend=False).

-cargar_archivo_prueba_bicontinuo4.py is an example to calculate models with SNPs, it use the file simulation.txt. simulation.txt has the variables: total.status, total.tgres, total-rs3115860_2.
-We get total.status as Y1, total.tgres as Y2, and X with total.rs3115860_2.
-For this cases cargar_archivo_prueba_3.py make 9 models with SNps and one model without SNPs.
-The idea is proof if the SNPs generate a better models that without theirs.
-The output of cargar_archivo_prueba_bicontinuo4.py are resultado_continue4.txt and timestage_continue4.txt.
-In resultado_continue4.txt appear the model we get its.
-In timestage_continue4.txt appear the running times.